bobeatslollipop/bobeatslollipop.github.io/README.md

 # Misc.
 I have written two articles on 知乎 (Chinese version of Quora?) about theoretical computer science.
 Here's a [link](https://zhuanlan.zhihu.com/p/643661983) to them.

-I lived for the first 18 years of my life.
-I am a big fan of Beijing's subway system!
-(I'm not a big fan of driving, due to the traumatic experience of not finding a parking spot for an hour.)
+I lived in Beijing for the first 18 years of my life.
+What I like the most about the city is its subway system and shared bicycles, which make travelling very easy and cheap.
+(I'm not a big fan of driving, due to the traumatic experience of looking for parking spots for an hour.)